DuxfordSBD/duxfordsbd.github.io/couch_to_soap_box_derby/couch_to_soap_box_derby.md

 Once signed up for the event, you can also join our [Strava C2SBD Club (by invitation only)][strava-club]!

+### Fundraising

+Whatever you're reasons are for joining Couch to Soap Box Derby, it's down to people like you that we can help Cancer Research UK keep developing new treatments and funding new research.
+You can choose to fundraise however you like, but the easiest way is to use Cancer Research UK's Giving Pages and joining up with the 2021 Soap Box Derby fundraising team!
+More details are available [on our dedicated fundraising page][fundraise].

 ## Enter a time

 ![The 2018 podium][podium]